-This warranty coverage is available only on Sea-Doo personal watercraft purchased as new and unused by its first owner from a BRP distributor/dealer authorized to distribute Sea-Doo products in the country in which the sale occurred ("BRP distributor/dealer"), and then only after the BRP specified pre-delivery inspection process is completed and documented.
+This warranty coverage is available only on Sea-Doo personal watercraft purchased as new and unused by its first owner from a BRP distributor/dealer authorized to distribute Sea-Doo products in the country in which the sale occurred (BRP distributor/dealer), and then only after the BRP specified pre-delivery inspection process is completed and documented.

-Warranty coverage only becomes available upon proper registration of the product by a BRP distributor/dealer.
-Moreover, this warranty coverage is only available if the personal watercraft is purchased in the country or union of countries in which the purchaser resides.
-BRP will not honor this limited warranty to any private use owner or commercial use owner if the preceding conditions have not been met.
-Such limitations are necessary in order to allow BRP to preserve the safety of its products, consumers and the general public.
+Warranty coverage only becomes available upon proper registration of the product by a BRP dealer.
+Such limitations are necessary in order to allow BRP to preserve both the safety of its products, and also that of its consumers and the public.
 Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
 BRP reserves the right to make warranty coverage contingent upon proof of proper maintenance.